 Stanbic-IBTC had, through its counsel, Mr Marcel Osigbemhe, blamed the failure of the transaction on the third-party NIPS service.

-Osigbemhe expressed his displeasure over the judgment, saying he wondered how his client could be convicted when there were no charges brought against it.
+Osigbemhe expressed his displeasure over the judgment, wondering how his client could be convicted when no charges were brought against it.

-Counsel to the claimant, Ms Deborah Solomon, however, thanked the tribunal for what she said was a well-considered judgment.
+Counsel to the claimant, Ms Deborah Solomon, thanked the tribunal for its well-considered judgment.